The Intel Core Ultra 5 245K wins in 9 out of 16 comparable specs, with 2 ties. Its biggest advantage is L2 Cache (225% better).

 AI Versus Verdict

-The Intel Core Ultra 5 245K is the objective winner of this comparison, securing a lead in nine out of sixteen measured specifications.
-Its most significant advantage over the AMD Ryzen 7 8700G is its L2 cache capacity, which is 225% larger.
-While the AMD Ryzen 7 8700G holds its own in five categories, the Intel Core Ultra 5 245K demonstrates superior technical depth across the majority of the evaluated hardware metrics.
+The Intel Core Ultra 5 245K is the objective winner of this comparison, securing victory in nine out of sixteen measured specifications.
+Its most significant advantage is a 225% larger L2 cache compared to the competition.
+While the AMD Ryzen 7 8700G holds its own in five categories, the Intel Core Ultra 5 245K demonstrates superior technical depth across the majority of the evaluated fields, making it the more robust choice for users prioritizing cache capacity.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.